Axemasta/Mocale/README.md

 - Support for different types of locale file (aka `resx`, `json`), currently json is assumed
 - Support for multiple external providers
 - Add a more MVVM friendly mechanism to resolve translations (such as a `ITranslationProvider` where you request a number of keys & get localizations back)
+- Resolve translation keys within the mocale `XmlnsDefinition`, I did try this but couldn't get it working.